openstack-archive/fuel-plugin-scaleio-cinder/doc/content/installation.rst

 Install ScaleIO Cinder Plugin
 =============================

-To install the MidoNet Fuel plugin:
+To install the ScaleIO-Cinder Fuel plugin:

 #.
-Download it from the `Fuel Plugins Catalog`_
+Download it from the `Fuel Plugins Catalog<https://www.mirantis.com/products/openstack-drivers-and-plugins/fuel-plugins/>`_
 #.
 Copy the *rpm* file to the Fuel Master node:
    ::